m-voit/concepts-of-programming-languages/study-project/paper.md

 In the context of functional programming, lazy evaluation is useful for performance optimization.
 This is possible, because functions are only evaluated, when they are actually used and therefore no unnecessary calculations are done.

-Unfortunately both, Go and JavaScript, use eager evaluation for functions with no support for lazy evaluation.
+Unfortunately both, Go and JavaScript, use eager evaluation for functions with no built-in support for lazy evaluation.

 ### Recursion and tail-call optimization